Central Park Wedding Packages: How to Get Married in Central Park (2026)

 PLANNING

-I aim to do a little more heavy-lifting with the planning so you can fully relax and enjoy the day-of.
-During our initial Zoom one-on-one, we’ll collaborate on vibe, aesthetic, logistics and everything in between.
+Whether you’re planning a Central Park elopement for two or a small wedding for 50, my Central Park wedding packages are all-inclusive so you can fully relax and enjoy the day.
+During our initial Zoom one-on-one, we’ll collaborate on vibe, aesthetic, and all the logistics on how to get married in Central Park.
 Once we’ve got the plan mapped out, I’ll put together an itinerary for you to sign off on before we make it official.

 2